tanveerm176/FICS-Compose/README.md

 This app is created using the Android Studio IDE, Kotlin, and Jetpack Compose UI Framework.
 Aside from the Simulator and Portfolio screens, the app follows Model-View-Viewmodel architecture.
 The app includes a persistent database and uses coroutines.

+## User Features
 Users are able to do the following:
-[] Navigate Welcome and Tutorial screen which introduce the app, it's features, as well as a brief introduction to Fixed Income Investing
+* Navigate Welcome and Tutorial screen which introduce the app, it's features, as well as a brief introduction to Fixed Income Investing
-[] Access a Glossary Screen with both formal and informal definitions as well as the ability to search for specific terms [] Simulate a year of investing in the fixed income market, including being able to buy and sell bonds, respond to bond default risk, and access information about specific bond types
+* Access a Glossary Screen with both formal and informal definitions as well as the ability to search for specific terms
+* Simulate a year of investing in the fixed income market, including being able to buy and sell bonds, respond to bond default risk, and access information about specific bond types
-[] After the simulation is complete users are able to access a persistent database via the History Screen to review their performance in their latest simulation as well as past simulation results
+* After the simulation is complete users are able to access a persistent database via the History Screen to review their performance in their latest simulation as well as past simulation results

+## Requirements
 The following is required to run FICS:
-[] Android Studio Hedgehog | 2023.1.1 Patch 2
+* Android Studio Hedgehog | 2023.1.1 Patch 2
-[] Android Device or Emulator with API Version 34 or min API Version 31 [] Java Version 1.8
+* Android Device or Emulator with API Version 34 or min API Version 31

-You can view a walkthrough of the app below:
+* Java Version 1.8

+## Demo
 ![](https://github.com/tanveerm176/FICS-Compose/blob/main/FICS_Demo2.gif)